khulnasoft/HandPickr/solutions/raw-body-functions/README.md

 # Raw Body in Serverless Functions

-You can use Vercel Serverless Functions to receive webhooks from third-party services like Stripe.
+You can use Khulnasoft Serverless Functions to receive webhooks from third-party services like Stripe.
 Certain providers require access to the raw body inside the function to validate the signature from the request.

 ## How to Use